5 MCP Servers We Use to Run Client Outbound on Claude Code

 - It includes a link to the flagged leads in Supabase so someone can check them quickly

-- If the verification rate dropped more than 10% from the previous run, it adds a note: "Verification rate lower than expected -- possible issue with the data source"
+- If the verification rate dropped more than 10% from the last run, it adds a note: "Verification rate lower than expected.
+Possible issue with the data source."

 {